 We evaluate the performance of metabCombiner, M2S, and GM on the validation subset in positive mode (Fig.~\ref{fig:fig4_epic}c), which consist of 90 features from the CS study manually matched to features from the HCC study and 73 features specific to the CS study.
 MetabCombiner demonstrates precise matching but lacks sensitivity.
 M2S’s precision and recall are comparable with GM, in contrast to its performance on simulated data.
-This can be attributed to the RT drift shape between the CS and HCC studies (Supplementary Information), which is estimated to be close to linear (Supplementary Fig.~5).
+This can be attributed to the RT drift shape between the CS and HCC studies (Appendix 2), which is estimated to be close to linear (Figure~\ref{fig:fig4_epic} -- figure supplement 3).
 Because the parameters of M2S are fine-tuned in the validation subset, it is able to learn this linear drift and apply tight RT thresholds to achieve accurate matchings.
 In contrast to metabCombiner and M2S, the GM algorithm is not given any prior knowledge of the validation subset, and nevertheless demonstrates the highest precision and recall rates of the three methods (Fig.~\ref{fig:fig4_epic}c).
-Figure~\ref{fig:fig4_epic}b shows how GM recovers the majority of the expert matched pairs by leveraging the shared correlations (Supplementary Information).
+Figure~\ref{fig:fig4_epic}b shows how GM recovers the majority of the expert matched pairs by leveraging the shared correlations.

-\subsubsection{Pancreatic cancer}
+\paragraph{Pancreatic cancer}